 Coffee lovers know how hard it is to pass by their favorite shop without stopping in.
 However, poorer people will stick to making coffee at home because they want to save some cash.
 They don’t have the cash to spend on the simple luxury of buying a cup of joe instead of making it from scratch.

 Since gas & car maintenance are so pricey, sharing rides has become the norm and you’ll see plenty of people carpooling instead.
 Even using public transit can really help keep those costs under control.
-Unfortunately, this means that some people are restricted by bus and train schedules – even in cases of emergency.
+Unfortunately, a lack of money means that some people are restricted by bus and train schedules even in cases of emergency.

 Cutting Cable Services